recallnet/rust-recall/README.md

 - Addresses are prefixed with a network identifier: `t` for Filecoin testnet, or `f` for Filecoin mainnet, and there are five different address types denoted by the second character in the address string: `t0`/`f0` to `t4`/`f4`.
 - If you're coming from the EVM world, you'll mostly see two types in Hoku:
-  - `t2`/`f2`: Any FVM-native contract that gets deployed, such as the object store and accumlator machines.
+  - `t2`/`f2`: Any FVM-native contract that gets deployed, such as the bucket and timehub machines.
   - `t4`/`f4`: A namespaced contract address, and `t410`/`f410` is a specifalized namespace for Ethereum-compatible addresses (wallets _and_ smart contracts) on the FVM.
 - Namely, each `t410...`/`f410...` address is equivalent to a `0x` address; the hex address